andrewcooke/cosas/arduino/xqria/README.md

 ### post-processing

-the outer buttons control recervebation, compression and quantisation. the pots adjust:
+the outer buttons control reverberation, compression and quantisation. the pots adjust:

 1. reverb delay.